 The -> contract constructor works for functions that take a fixed number of arguments and where the result contract is independent of the input arguments.
-To support other kinds of functions, Racket supplies additional contract constructors, notable ->.
+To support other kinds of functions, Racket supplies additional contract constructors, notably -> and ->i.

 7.3.1 Optional Arguments